plforacle/heatwave-ml-iris/do-heatwave-ml/do-heatwave-ml.md

     <copy>GRANT SELECT, ALTER ON schema_name.* TO 'user_name'@'%';</copy>
     ```

     b.
-SELECT and EXECUTE on the MySQL sys schema where HeatWave ML routines reside; for example:
+SELECT and EXECUTE on the MySQL sys schema where HeatWave AutoML routines reside; for example:

     ```bash
     <copy>GRANT SELECT, EXECUTE ON sys.* TO 'user_name'@'%';</copy>